tdobson/recipe-book/recipes/veggie-chilli.md

 - The cooking time is flexible - you can cook it for longer than 30 minutes if needed.
 - If you need to leave it for a couple of hours before eating, that's fine.
 - The consistency can be adjusted to your preference - blend more for a smoother chilli, or less for a chunkier texture.
+- Serve with rice or jacket potatoes or nachos, avocado and salsa.
+Probably have sour cream too.